nephlm/gnosis2/docs/source/hero_creation/boons/kith.md

 A member of the Hero's Kith has a maximum tier set by the maximum impact they could have.
 A *Galactic Overlord* is going to be able to impact much more than a
-*Local Bartender* is the same game.
+*Local Bartender* in the same game.
 In most games the *Galactic Overlord* could reach tier 3, while in that sort of game the *Local Bartender* would probably be stuck at a maximum of tier 1.

-As with any Boon the Hero could only spend the xp go acquire the *Galactic Overlord* at tier 1.
+As with any Boon, the Hero could only spend the xp to acquire the *Galactic Overlord* at tier 1.
 For whatever reason when the *Galactic Overlord* provides help to the Hero, it's considerably less aid than they could provide.

-The maximum tier is set by the Table thinks is appropriate for that NPC in that Game.
+The maximum tier is set by what the Table thinks is appropriate for that NPC in that Game.
 If necessary, the GM can make the final determination.